-Personal Care: Fr.
-John has a personal relationship with all members of the parish.
-He visits and anoints parishioners going into the hospital for procedures and surgeries.
-He meets and develops a relationship with couples who are to marry, with families before baptism, and supports families and individuals in the dying process.
-He also loves to be invited to family gatherings!
+Personal Care: Our pastoral team have a personal relationship with all members of the parish.
+They visit and anoint parishioners going into the hospital for procedures and surgeries.
+They meet and develop a relationship with couples who are to marry, with families before baptism, and supports families and individuals in the dying process.
+They also love to be invited to family gatherings!

 Undergirded in Prayer: Everything we ‘do’ is undergirded in prayer.
 Parishioners may request prayer for others by writing names on a list under the pulpit; names are read aloud during Prayers of the People at Sunday services and throughout the week in our other worship services.
 Centering Prayer (Meditation) is taught and practiced regularly at Christ Church.